 - Jonathan Brent, Executive Director of YIVO Yiddish Institute spoke on our connection to our Eastern European roots and explained the important work of YIVO, which has the largest collection of Yiddish literature and art, (in the process of being totally digitized) and has revived interest in the Yiddish language through its dozens of classes and programs.

-On February 28 & March 1, 2025 we will present Rabbi Ken Kanter, Rabbinic Director of Roots of Reform Judaism, an organization encouraging the historical, liturgical, and social justice heritage of Reform Judaism.
+In 2026, we are delighted to welcome back Rabbi Ken Kanter, Rabbinic Director of Roots of Reform Judaism, an organization dedicated to preserving and promoting the historical, liturgical, and social justice heritage of Reform Judaism.